YamiOG/Chassis2D/README.md

 ![Official logo](icon1.png "Official Logo")

-Chassis2D is a Game Framework aimed at being easy to use, but also power and functionality.
+Chassis2D is a game framework that runs on SDL2 and Box2D and aims to be easy to use!

 # Build Steps